9 Self Assessment Activities for ESL Learners

 How to proceed:

-In the middle of the wall, stick a big card with the main objective of your ESL class.
-Examples of these objectives include “speaking fluently” or “passing the official exam.”
+In the middle of the wall, stick a big card with the main objective of your ESL class such as “speaking fluently” or “passing the official exam.”

 When first introducing a broad objective, stick the header card for that goal somewhere on the wall.
 Then connect that objective header to the main objective with yarn.
 For best results, use different colors of yarn for each objective so that your mind map is easy to read.